Back from the dead: AT2019aalc as a candidate repeating TDE in an AGN

-If the connection between the high-ionization coronal line detection and the unusually large dust echos of nuclear transients is real, this can be used to reveal more sources with strong dust echo and therefore more candidate neutrino sources.
-Notably, both AT2019aalc and AT2021loi are characterized by significant dust echos (\citealp{Lancel,2024MNRAS.531.2603H}: see also Subsect.~\ref{subsect:ir_res}) and unusually strong high-ionization coronal lines (\citealp{AT2021loi}: see also Subsect.~\ref{subsect:spectro}).
+If the connection between the high-ionization coronal line detection and the unusually large dust echos of nuclear transients is real, this can be used to reveal more sources with strong dust echoes and therefore more candidate neutrino sources.
+Notably, both AT2019aalc and AT2021loi are characterized by significant dust echoes (\citealp{Lancel,2024MNRAS.531.2603H}: see also Subsect.~\ref{subsect:ir_res}) and unusually strong high-ionization coronal lines (\citealp{AT2021loi}: see also Subsect.~\ref{subsect:spectro}).